Disability housing advocacy service

 The advocacy service can:

-- Help residents to use SDA providers’ internal complaint handling processes.
+- Support residents to use SDA providers’ internal complaint-handling processes.

 - Support and advocate for residents through mediation and other external dispute resolution services.